Webstertickle/Choregraphe/README.md

 All that is needed to download is the crg file that can then be accessed in choregraphe.
-What is need to change is in google doc.
+Everything you need to change to get started is listed and explained in the google doc.